Boise State vs. Saint Mary's (CA) College Basketball Predictions & Picks - December 1

 - Computer Predicted Total: 134.1

 Boise State is 1-4-0 against the spread this season compared to Saint Mary's (CA)'s 2-3-0 ATS record.
-The Broncos have a 2-3-0 record going over the point total, while games involving the Gaels have a record of 3-2-0 when it comes to hitting the over.
+In terms of hitting the over, games involving the Broncos are 2-3-0 and the Gaels are 3-2-0.

 Sportsbook Promo Codes